 Does it matter who starts the divorce?

-The outcome of the divorce will not be affected by who starts the process.
-However, the person who starts (the ‘applicant’ or the ‘petitioner’) may have more control over how quickly the proceedings move forward.
-For example, the applicant can apply for the decree absolute (final divorce order) six weeks and one day after the decree nisi (conditional order) is issued.
+For example, the applicant can apply for the Final Order six weeks and one day after the Conditional Order is issued.
 However, if the applicant does not apply for the decree absolute, their spouse has to wait a further three months to apply.

 How long do you have to be separated before you can divorce?